Mitigating Deadtime in Distributed Optical Arrays Using A Liveness-Aware Trigger Approach for High-Energy Neutrino Detection: Materials and Methods

 Each sensor channel $i$ is associated with a binary liveness function $L_i(t) \in \{0,1\}$, where $L_i(t)=1$ denotes a live channel and $L_i(t)=0$ indicates a non-live (deadtime) interval.
 In the hybrid validation framework, deadtime windows are injected probabilistically using a stress parameter $P_{\mathrm{dead}}$, representing the probability of entering a deadtime state, and a window-length model chosen to approximate typical readout recovery behavior.
 Such injected non-liveness models correspond to standard deadtime abstractions used in radiation detection and counting systems \cite{DeadtimeKnoll,NonParalyzable}.

-In discrete time with sampling interval $\Delta t=\dt$ (corresponding to $f_s=\fs$), the liveness function is denoted $L_i[n]$ and applied within the DSP update stage.
+In discrete time, the main evaluation uses a sampling rate of $f_s=\fs$, corresponding to a sampling interval $\Delta t=1/f_s\approx16.7\,\mathrm{ns}$.
+The liveness function is denoted $L_i[n]$ and applied within the DSP update stage.
 Crucially, this work treats non-liveness as an explicit operational state rather than missing data to be discarded.
 In a real optical module, deadtime can be introduced by front-end effects such as ADC clipping, finite waveform buffers, local veto/reset logic, and recovery delays following large pulses.
 The key point is that $L_i(t)=0$ does not imply the physical signal is absent; it implies that channel $i$ is temporarily unable to deliver a valid measurement to the trigger pipeline.
 Encoding this explicitly prevents the trigger from conflating \emph{measurement unavailability} with \emph{true silence} \cite{IceCubeDetector,IceCubeTrigger}.

 To stress-test trigger robustness in a controlled and repeatable way, we inject deadtime synthetically after waveform construction.
 For each channel, deadtime onset is governed by $P_{\mathrm{dead}}$.
 When a deadtime episode occurs, its duration is drawn from either (i) a fixed window length (deterministic recovery) or (ii) a simple distribution about a mean length $W$ (distributed recovery), allowing the evaluation to emulate both stable and fluctuating electronics latency.
 At the sample level, $L_i[n]$ can be applied as a lightweight gate: